 By 1994, it became evident that bold initiatives were needed to increase enrollment and continue the School’s tradition of excellence.
 After a year of study, the Board of Trustees voted to make the Upper School coeducational, to create a boys Middle School that would parallel the existing girls Middle School, and to use the Harkness method of teaching in the Upper School, beginning in the fall of 1996.
 A one-semester, experience-based urban studies program called CITYterm was launched on campus, also in the fall of 1996.

 Since July 2000, guided by an ambitious strategic plan, The Masters School has experienced measured growth and dramatic successes.
-The School’s enrollment now stands at 677 talented and diverse students.
-Our alumnae/i come from 52 countries and 49 states.
-Laura Davis Danforth has served as Masters' 14th Head of School since July 2015.
+The School’s enrollment now stands at nearly 700 students.
+Our alumnae/i live in 73 countries and all 50 states.
+Laura Danforth has served as Masters' 14th head of school since July 2015.